msupply-foundation/msupply_docs/content/docs/distribution/outbound_shipments.md

 Once the allocation is confirmed:

-* Shipment status is now `ALLOCATED`
+* Shipment status is `ALLOCATED`
 * You are now invited to confirm the picking via the `Confirm Picked` button
-* All the items and their quantities will be reserved, meaning that they are no longer available for allocation on other shipment.
+* All the items and their quantities will be reserved, meaning that they are no longer available for allocation.
-* You can print a **pick slip**.
+* You can print a **pick slip** to be sent to your warehouse so they can start preparing the shipment.

-### Confirm Outbound Shipment picking
+### Confirming Outbound Shipment picking

+Picking refers to the process where individual items are picked from a fulfillment facility (usually a warehouse or a pharmacy store).

-Once a shipment has been allocated.
-The next step is to confirm that shipment has been picked.
-Current status has to be `NEW` or `ALLOCATED`.
+Once a shipment has been allocated, next step is to go get the items to prepare the actual shipment.
+To help with that, you are able to generate a **pick slip** document.
+A pickslip indicates:
+* what are the items to be picked
+* the quantity and batch numbers for each item
+* if you manage your inventory with storage locations, where the items are located.

+Once all items are picked and packed.
+You can then confirm the picking of the shipment to indicate to indicate that it is ready to be dispatched.

 To confirm that a shipment has been picked, click on the `Confirm Picked` button.